psachan04/Atlas/README.md

-# FieldGuide 🌲
+# Atlas

-**FieldGuide** is an end-to-end data + AI system that acts as a personal expedition strategist for visiting U.S. National Parks.
+**Atlas** is an end-to-end data + AI system that acts as a personal expedition strategist for visiting U.S. National Parks.

 The goal of this project is to **learn how to design and build a production-style data pipeline**—from raw data ingestion to AI-powered decision support—using modern data engineering tools.

 ---

-## 🧠 Project Vision
+## Project

-FieldGuide goes beyond a static list of parks.
+Atlas goes beyond a static list of parks.
 It continuously ingests live park alerts and weather data, transforms it into actionable insights, and allows natural-language questions like:

 > *“Based on current alerts in Zion and the 3-day forecast, what is the best window for a 10-mile hike?”*

 ---

-## 🏗️ Architecture Overview
+## 🏗️ Architecture

 **Extract**
 - Python API clients